-Developing new treatments for cardiac disease using zebrafish
+Live zebrafish Developing new treatments for cardiac diseases using zebrafish

-Dr. Xu's Zebrafish Genetics Laboratory at Mayo Clinic studies cardiac diseases using zebrafish as a vertebrate model to discover molecular mechanisms of cardiomyopathy and develop novel therapeutic strategies.
+Dr. Xu's Zebrafish Genetics Laboratory at Mayo Clinic leverages genetic insights offered by zebrafish and African turquoise killifish, aiming to discover molecular mechanisms of cardiomyopathy and cardiac aging and develop novel therapeutic strategies.

 Overview

-Cardiomyopathy and heart failure affect millions of Americans, resulting in billions of dollars of related health care costs annually.
-The mission of the Zebrafish Genetics Laboratory is to use zebrafish as an animal model to elucidate molecular mechanisms of human cardiomyopathy and to develop novel therapies.
+Cardiomyopathy and heart failure affect millions of Americans, resulting in billions of dollars of related healthcare costs annually.
+The mission of the Zebrafish Genetics Laboratory is to use zebrafish as an animal model to explain molecular mechanisms of human cardiomyopathy and develop novel therapies.

 Affiliations

-Dr. Xu's Zebrafish Genetics Laboratory is affiliated with the Department of Biochemistry and Molecular Biology Research and the Department of Cardiovascular Medicine at Mayo Clinic.
+Dr. Xu's Zebrafish Genetics Laboratory is affiliated with the Department of Biochemistry and Molecular Biology — Research and the Department of Cardiovascular Medicine at Mayo Clinic.
+Dr. Xu co-leads the cardiovascular program of the Robert and Arlene Kogod Center on Aging at Mayo Clinic.

-The Zebrafish Genetics Laboratory research team works with these organizations to expand their studies in cardiomyopathy:
+The Zebrafish Genetics Laboratory research team works with these programs and organizations to expand their studies in cardiomyopathy:

 Funding

-The Zebrafish Genetics Lab gratefully acknowledges the support from the following organizations:
+The Zebrafish Genetics Lab gratefully acknowledges support from these organizations: